ahegel/genre-ML-classification/genre_clustering_readme.md

 df, df_raw = get_wayback_shelf_data(shelf_json=shelf_file, max_ratio=max_ratio, min_books_using_shelf=min_books, n=n, years=years)
 ```

-The result of the function, df, is a DataFrame with each row corresponding to a book title and each column marking a shelf, where the values are the normalized number of people who have placed the book on that shelf:
+The result of the function, df, is a sparse DataFrame with each row corresponding to a book title and each column marking a shelf, where the values are the normalized number of people who have placed the book on that shelf:

 book_title | animals | anthologies | anthropology
 --- | --- | --- | ---